 Vehicle Inspections After A Wreck

 On any vehicle inspection, we are looking to see if the damage matches the truck drivers story of HOW the wreck happened.
 Property damage on the outside does not dictate what happened to the occupants.
 That is a myth created by the defense that no property damage on the outside means no injury could have occurred on the inside.
 We look at property damage to determine whether a truck driver made any evasive action or lied about an improper lane change.

 How Are We Trying To Clean Up The Trucking Industry?

 Similarly, we have represented many truck drivers over the years in their injury cases when hit by reckless drivers.
 They have become our friends and remain a big part of our firm moving forward.
-All of them discuss that they want to see good truck drivers on the roads.
+All of them express that they want to see good truck drivers on the roads.
 It is no different than athletes that want to see clean athletes competing.

-The Button Law Firm handles trucking and commercial vehicle cases all over Texas, especially in Midland, Odessa, Dallas, DFW and Houston.
+The Button Law Firm handles trucking and commercial vehicle cases all over Texas, especially in Midland, Odessa, Dallas, DFW, and Houston.
 Give us a call, send us a message and request all of our free information.
 Together we can make a difference in your lives.